 - Direct deposit with the mortician

 I recommend that clients always use a secure form of deposit.
 These would be the account held in trust and the purchase of death benefit insurance.
-From experience, savings accounts can have blocking notices lifted after the fact, and direct payments to a funeral director can result in the loss of retirement funds if the funeral home later becomes insolvent.
+From experience, savings accounts can have blocking notices lifted after the fact, and when paying a funeral director directly, retirement funds can be lost if the funeral home later becomes insolvent.
 In this day and age, there is no reasonable reason for customers to deposit the money directly with a funeral home!

 Funeral directors are the point of contact for the population in Germany on the topics of death, mourning and funeral provisions.
 They support people in difficult situations, arrange professional help for grief problems if necessary, and help organize the desired funeral.